WICG/display-locking/cheatsheet.md

     fact that the UA can only activate the element on "viewport action" (see User Activation; Activation).
 * **Activation / Activatability**: this refers to the notion that an element that is locked can be unlocked by the UA.
-Some examples of this are find-in-page, or scrolling.
+This also includes sending the `rendersubtreeactivation` event.
+Some examples of this are find-in-page, focus navigation, or scrolling.
 Different rendersubtree tokens can control this behavior.
 * **User Activation**: this refers to activation caused by user or developer actions.
 Examples of this include find-in-page, scrollIntoView().